PERMACULTURE AND COMMUNITY FOR SUSTAINABLE LIVING

 We do grow and process much of our own food, especially in the summer and fall, and this is a focus of our life here.
-Our garden provides lots of fresh, organic, produce, and we use honey from our bees and eggs from our chickens.
+How much, maybe 25% overall, much more Spring through Fall.
+But we could produce 100%, if we had to, and probably feed 10-20 people well as we go without grain, coffee and chocolate and such.
+Our garden provides lots of fresh, organic, produce, and we use honey from our bees, eggs from our chickens, milk from our dairy goats.
 We enjoy harvesting and drying herbs for tea and medicine, canning, pickling, fermenting, and inventing new recipes to enjoy the garden bounty, as well as foraging mushrooms and edible plants from the forest.
 We also buy groceries regularly, including grains, dairy, condiments, and some processed foods.

 We also have a strong sustainable infrastructure for living, including solar panels, spring-fed water, wood stove heat and composting toilets.
 At the same time, residents maintain jobs or sources of income in the cash economy, drive cars to work, and use fossil fuels and power tools to help us get projects done faster.